DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/readme.md

 ## Honors IT Documentation Repository

-Those files are the basis for our online documentation which can be found at [Honors FreshService](http://honorscollege.freshservice.com) The folder struture here mimics the structure inside the our FreshService Solutions section.
+Our online documentation can be found at [Honors FreshService](http://honorscollege.freshservice.com) The folder struture here mimics the structure inside the our FreshService Solutions section.

 To get started: